lvgl/lv_port_renesas_ek_ra8p1/README.md

     unzip ~/Downloads/FSP_Packs_v6.0.0.zip
     ```
     The directory structure in the ZIP overlaps with the
-    e2_studio install loction.
+    e2_studio install location.
 This is expected.
 The `unzip` process will
     update the directory structure with the new FSP files from the ZIP and preserve any existing FSP packs.

 ### Run the project